ImageMagick v6 Examples --

 Note that the "-background" color was used to fill in any space that was not filled in.
 Of course if the all the images are the same width, no space will be left for this fill.

 From IM v6.4.7-1 the "-gravity" setting can be used to specify how the images should be added together.
-As such in a vertical append, a setting of 'Center' will center the image relative to the final resulting image (so will a setting of either 'North' or 'South' though they will have the same effect.
+As such in a vertical append, a setting of 'Center' will center the image relative to the final resulting image (so will a setting of either 'North' or 'South').

 convert rose: -background LawnGreen label:Rose \